 DFID shapes the UK's policy on nutrition

-DFID is the key department involved in decision making around nutrition-specific and nutrition-sensitive programs in developing countries.
+DFID is the primary department involved in decision making around nutrition-specific and nutrition-sensitive programs in low-income countries.
 It works to develop more multi-sectoral, integrated programs within DFID’s programs in partner countries.
-Within DFID’s headquarters, the nutrition team within the Human Development Department leads DFID’s policy engagement, including by working in collaboration with health, agriculture, water, sanitation and hygiene (WASH), and social protection programs.
+In DFID’s headquarters, the nutrition team within the Human Development Department leads DFID’s policy engagement, by collaborating with health, agriculture, water, sanitation and hygiene (WASH), and social protection programs, among other methods.